Matrix-Weighted Besov-Type and Triebel--Lizorkin-Type Spaces II: Sharp Boundedness of Almost Diagonal Operators: Introduction

 In Section \ref{special}, we explore some improvements that we can make in the critical and the supercritical regimes, so as to also improve all related cases of Theorem \ref{ad FJ-YY}.
 In these cases, by \cite[Corollary 4.18]{bhyy1}, we find that $\dot a^{s,\tau}_{p,q}(W)$ reduces to $\dot f_{\infty,q}^s(\mathbb{A})$.
 Therefore, we obtain the boundedness of almost diagonal operators on $\dot a^{s,\tau}_{p,q}(W)$ by first establishing the boundedness on $\dot f_{\infty,q}^s(\mathbb{A})$, with sharp bounds when $q\in[1,\infty]$.
 In particular, in the same range, we also find that the almost diagonal conditions of $\dot f_{\infty,q}^s$ given by Frazier and Jawerth \cite[p.\,81]{fj90} are sharp, which is new.

-In Section \ref{summary}, we make a summary and obtain the final version on the boundedness of almost diagonal operators on $\dot a^{s,\tau}_{p,q}(W)$, which improve Theorem \ref{ad FJ-YY} in all ranges of indices.
+In Section \ref{summary}, we make a summary and obtain the final version on the boundedness of almost diagonal operators on $\dot a^{s,\tau}_{p,q}(W)$, which improve Theorem \ref{ad FJ-YY} in all ranges of indices.}